Overview of how remote repositories work and how to configure a remote repository in Cortex XSOAR for a multi-tenant deployment.

 Note

-In your Main Tenant, you pull the content as you would all other content updates, and push content to your child tenants using selective propagation.
+In your main tenant, you pull the content as you would all other content updates, and push content to your child tenants using selective propagation.
 For more information, see Content management in multi-tenant.

 When you activate a tenant and enable the content repository in Cortex Gateway, Cortex XSOAR by default uses the built-in repository.
 The built-in remote repository requires fewer configurations than using a private remote repository and cannot be accessed directly.
 If you want to use a private remote repository, you need to configure it when you enable the remote repository in the tenant.